We hear a lot about the importance of preserving the Earth’s major rainforests. What about forested areas that aren’t as vast?

 Edges of these forests receive more sunlight compared to central areas.
 This results in the better growth of berries and seedlings, in turn attracting deer, birds, and other animal species.
 The waste from these animals helps further enrich the soil.

 In many parts of Africa, Asia, and Latin America, these forests border communities where a large portion of the world’s agricultural activities take place.
-When the people in those areas maintain sustainable land practices, the result is that the soil beneath small woodland areas can absorb more carbon.
+When the people in those areas maintain sustainable land practices, the soil beneath small woodland areas can absorb more carbon.

 Does this mean we should halt forest conservation efforts as they’re currently in place to scale up our efforts to grow small woodlands?
 No, not necessarily.
 In fact, without an educated and empowered community nearby, these micro-forests are vulnerable to raid clearing.
 However, they are an often overlooked tool in the effort to sequester carbon.